abo-junghichi/stage0risc/README.md

 ### numlabel
 This pass is a binary editer with address calculation for backward labels.
-To minimize blob size, forword labels is omited, labels are referred by numbers, and, numbers for labels and byte-octets are represented as quaternary.
+To minimize blob size, forword labels are omited, labels are referred by numbers, and, numbers for labels and byte-octets are represented as quaternary.